-VART 2236 Ceramic Art: From Pinched Pot (3,4,0) (E) to Sculptural Form
+VART 2236 Ceramic Art: From Pinched Pot to (3,4,0) Sculptural Form dimensional medium.
+Therefore, ceramic art now is treated as traditional craft as well as contemporary art.

-Prerequisite: VART 1006 Introduction to Visual Arts II/Visual Arts Practice II or any GDCV courses offered by AVA or any Visual Arts courses
+Prerequisite: VART 1006 Visual Arts Practice II or any GDCV courses offered by AVA or any Visual Arts courses

 Clay is the most natural and primal element on earth.
 Its plasticity makes it the most tactile hands-on material in artefact making, while its durability after firing retains a long history of ceramic art in almost all developed cultures.
-Ceramic artefacts, from shaping of clay to purposed glazing and firing, are completely individualmade, which allows artists to express themselves in this three dimensional medium.
-Therefore, ceramic art now is treated as traditional craft as well as contemporary art.
+Ceramic artefacts, from shaping of clay to purposed glazing and firing, are completely individual-made, which allows artists to express themselves in this three